Oct 22, 2024 / by Stephen Erhorn

 Resources and New Practices

-Cision’s 2024 State of the Media Report, reveals that journalists deems a release, a ‘perfect release’ when it is “Actually newsworthy, not just a brand trying to get eyeballs,” which was quite the opposite of what the client had previously tried.
+Cision’s 2024 State of the Media Report, reveals that journalists deem a release, a ‘perfect release’ when it is “Actually newsworthy, not just a brand trying to get eyeballs,” which was quite the opposite of what the client had previously tried.

 How can our client do better for their next product launch release?
 If their release is able to address these three key questions, their product launch release would be good to go!